Orbital transformations to reduce the 1-norm of the electronic structure Hamiltonian for quantum computing applications: Results

 Let us now investigate how $\lambda_Q$ scales with respect to the number of active orbitals for large and complex systems.
 We selected test-molecules based on two important recent papers in the field of quantum computing for quantum chemistry: FeMoco -- an iron-molybdenum complex that constitutes the active site of a MoFe protein which plays an important role in nitrogen fixation~\cite{reiher2017elucidating} -- and all the stable intermediates and transition states of the catalytic cycle presented in Ref.~\onlinecite{von2020quantum}.
 This catalytic cycle describes the binding and transformations of carbon dioxide \ch{CO2}, a molecule with infrared absorption properties that makes it a potent and the most important greenhouse gas.

 For the calculations to remain doable in a reasonable amount of time, the ANO-RCC minimal basis (with scalar relativistic corrections) is used.
 This should be sufficient for the current purpose of studying 1-norm reductions within an active space, but we note that larger basis sets will be required to reach chemical accuracy~\cite{Halkier1998}.
 The scaling of $\lambda_Q$ with respect to the number of active orbitals $N_{\rm act}$ for different orbital bases are reported in details in Fig.~\ref{fig:Ru_detail}.
 Comparing the scaling reported in this section and the ones obtained in Sec.~\ref{sec:HandC}, we see that the scaling is larger when increasing the number of active orbitals than when increasing the number of atoms, as expected.
 However, the impact of localized orbitals on the 1-norm is similar in both cases, as it reduces the scaling by almost one order of magnitude.
-We also do not see any significant distinction between the 1-norm associated to the different localization schemes.
+We also do not see any significant distinction between the 1-norm associated to the different conventional localization schemes.
+The brute-force orbital-optimizer however, gives a consistent 10-25\% improvement over the conventional localization schemes.
+In the largest active spaces considered ($N_{\rm act} \geq 85$) the orbital-opimization scheme can converge very slowly due to the need of 4-index transformations at every step, combined with the non-continuous and complicated landscape of $\lambda_Q$.
+Because of this, the user is usually forced to cut off the optimizer at some point, or choose a high threshold of convergence.
+In spite of this, we got similar good results in the largest active spaces we considered, indicating that the optimizer is not limited to a specific active space size.

+The scaling results for all large molecules are summarized in Table~\ref{tab:scaling}.
+The scaling lies in the order of $\mathcal{O}(N^{2.6})$ to $\mathcal{O}(N^{2.9})$ when using CMOs, while it lies around $\mathcal{O}(N^{2})$ or slightly higher when using LOs.
+One gets a bit of a misleading picture looking at just the scaling of the orbital-optimizer, as it has the lowest absolute value of $\lambda_Q$ at every point.
+The cause is that the cost function of the orbital-optimizer has more local minima and is harder to converge compared to conventional localization schemes.